Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator

-Using the squeezed-coherent state as the initial state, we perform a Monte Carlo simulation based on the master equation given in \cref{eq:pp_me_nm}.
+Using the squeezed coherent state as the initial state, we perform a Monte Carlo simulation based on the master equation \ref{eq:pp_me_nm}.
 The simulation is run for a time long enough to ensure the state penetrates into the metastable transient.
-At this point, we measure the state using the positive operator-valued measure (POVM) $\inbrc{ \Pi_j = \op{\alpha_j,\xi_j} }_{j=1}^n$ and $\Pi_? = \Id - \sum_j \Pi_j$ that is used for phase-shifted squeezed state discrimination and represents a natural extension to the POVM used in \cite{labay2022memory}.
+At this point, we measure the state using the positive-operator-valued measure (POVM) $\inbrc{ \Pi_j = \op{\alpha_j,\xi_j} }_{j=1}^n$ and $\Pi_? = \Id - \sum_j \Pi_j$ that is used for phase-shifted squeezed state discrimination and represents a natural extension to the POVM used in \cite{labay2022memory}.

 The success probability of correctly identifying the lobe for a single trajectory is given by

 where $\rho(t)$ is the density matrix at time $t$.
 To obtain reliable statistics, we repeat the entire procedure for different initial states, generating 500 realizations, and calculate the average success probability over these realizations.